 Sometimes the abnormal genes responsible for osteochondrodysplasias can be detected, usually by a blood test.
 Analyzing the genes is most helpful for predicting the disorder before birth.

 Diagnosis of severe types before birth is also possible using other methods.
-In some cases, the fetus can be directly viewed with a flexible scope (fetoscopy), or ultrasonography Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more is done.
+In some cases, the fetus can be directly viewed with a flexible scope (fetoscopy), or ultrasonography Ultrasonography Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more is done.

 Treatment of Osteochondrodysplasias